• Skip to primary navigation

 (This post contains affiliate links.
 Read my full disclosure.)

 Let the games begin!
 My 5 year-old twins are just beginning to learn how to read!
 They’re on step one: Learning the letters and corresponding sounds.
-We’re using my phonics curriculum: Ready for Reading (I created it especially for them and other homeschool families after years of teaching my other 4 children to read and teaching 2nd grade.)
+We’re using my phonics curriculum: Ready for Reading.
 The curriculum does not teach the letters in alphabetical order–but it does start with the letter a…So here’s a look at all the fun things we did to celebrate the Letter A!
 Fun (but SIMPLE) crafts, activities, and worksheets that you can do without much prep!

 Letter A is for Apple